 Bait Shop

-A lively nautical-themed bar in the Capitol Hill neighborhood, with chill vibes, delicious fries, and boozy slushies.
+A lively bar, that kind of feels like a dive bar from the 1970s had a baby with a tiki bar, in the Capitol Hill neighborhood, with chill vibes, delicious fries, and boozy slushies.

 The Pine Box